dungvd0309/UmaClubOCR/README.md

 # Umamusume Club OCR

-This is a simple script for extracting member names and total fans from clan members in Umamusume.
+This is a simple script for extracting member names and total fans from clan member list in Umamusume.

 **Note:** Only work with the Steam version of the game.